sdmx-twg/sdmx-csv/metadata-message/docs/sdmx-csv-field-guide.md

 - The first column is always used for the metadataflow or metadata provision agreement identification and other optional pieces of identification information.
 - The second column is always used for the metadataset identification information.
+- The third column is always used for the action to be performed for the metadataset.
-- The third column is always used for the target type.
+- The fourth column is always used for the target type.
-- The fourth column is always used for the target identification.
+- The fifth column is always used for the target identification.
-- The fifth column is always used for the metadata attribute identification.
+- The sixth column is always used for the metadata attribute identification.
-- The sixth column is always used for the metadata attribute value.
+- The seventh column is always used for the metadata attribute value.
 - Implementers have the possibility to add any other custom columns as required, e.g. publicationPeriod, publicationYear, reportingBegin, reportingEnd, prepared, etc.

 ## Column headers (first row)